mikependon/RepoDB.NET/pages/references/jsoncache.md

 }
 ```

 > The class [CacheItem](/class/cacheitem) does not have default constructor, by then, you can serialize/deserialize this object into JSON.
 The only items you can serialize/deserialize is the value itself.
-If you wish to cache the properties (ie: `Key`, `Expiration`, `ExpirationInMinutes`), then you have to create a class in between before serializing/deserializing it.
+If you wish to cache the properties (i.e.: `Key`, `Expiration`, `ExpirationInMinutes`), then you have to create a class in between before serializing/deserializing it.

 #### Usability